Drones can take real estate photography to the next level. In this article, we’ll cover how to shoot real estate drone photography.

 - Flight duration

-Many drones come with a gyroscope or built-in gimbal.
-This helps maintain flight stability for sharp images.
+Many drones come with a built-in gimbal.
+This helps maintain a smooth flight and stability for sharp images.

 Range dictates how far a drone can travel from your controls.
 A short-range can be a hassle, aim for a range of at least a mile to be on the safe side.